3D latent diffusion models for parameterizing and history matching multiscenario facies systems: Acknowledgments

 \section{Acknowledgments}

-We are grateful to the industrial affiliates of the Stanford Smart Fields Consortium for financial support.
+We are grateful to the Stanford Doerr School of Sustainability and to the industrial affiliates of the Stanford Smart Fields Consortium for financial support.
 We also thank the SDSS Center for Computation for providing the computational resources used in this work.\\